cscart/docs/en/upgrade/about_store_import.rst

 * The **Description**, **Features** and **Files** product tabs are imported by default.

-* The product tabs created automatically after the installation of certain add-ons are also improted.
+* The product tabs created automatically after the installation of certain add-ons are also imported.